Integrating trees on farms in Indiana’s corn belt

 One-On-One Support for Farm Planning

 Get help planning your perennial farm system.
-Our Technical Service Program is here to guide you through the process of planning, funding, and planting trees on your farm.
+Our Technical Assistance Program is here to guide you through the process of planning, funding, and planting trees on your farm.